filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/supra-seal-pc2.md

 ./supraseal-pc2.sh
 ```

+By default, this script will build the SupraSeal PC2 binary for 512MiB and 32GiB sectors.

 ## Run with lotus-bench:

 1. Create a folder where we can keep all the assets we need for doing the benchmark.